President of Indonesia: Line of succession and impeachment

-Although there is no article about president (and vice president) impeachment in the original 1945 Constitution, Sukarno and Abdurrahman Wahid were still impeached in 1967 and 2001.
-Article on the impeachment of the president and vice president were made after the impeachment of Abdurrahman Wahid in the 3rd amendment to the Constitution.
+Although there was no article about impeachment in the original 1945 Constitution, Sukarno and Abdurrahman Wahid were still impeached and removed from office in 1967 and 2001 respectively.
+Article on the impeachment of the president and vice president were only made after the Wahid's impeachment in the third amendment which was passed the month after.

 Post-presidency and decorations

 Post-presidency rights

 Law No.7 of 1978 stipulates that former presidents are entitled to a pension.
 Former presidents are also entitled to a house, with electricity, water, and telephone bills covered by the government.
 In addition to that, former presidents shall have free healthcare for their families and a car with a chauffeur.

 Decorations

 The presidents of Indonesia, as the issuer of decorations and the Grandmaster of Star Decorations (Tanda Kehormatan Bintang) are automatically awarded the highest class of all civilian and military Star Decorations.
 Currently there are 14 decorations which will be bestowed upon them soon after taking office, namely: